tonybony78/cse15l-lab-reports/wk2-lab-report.md

 ```

 ## Part 3
 After completing the past two labs, I can confidently say that I have learned how to diagnose bugs and symptoms in my code much better than I did before.
 By absorbing the articles from the Week 3 Readings, especially Regehr's well-articulated step-by-step article, I have learned new approaches as well as a new mindset for encountering issues in my programs.
-Additionally, I also learned how to manuever through JUnit and utilize it to my advantage for testing my code.
+Additionally, I learned how to manuever through JUnit and utilize it to my advantage for testing my code.